Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Gapless Phases and Phase Transitions

 \subsection{Acknowledgements.}

 We thank \"Omer Aksoy, Andrea Antinucci, Arkya Chatterjee, Christian Copetti, Luisa Eck, Paul Fendley, Sanjay Moudgalya, Shu-Heng Shao, Xiao-Gang Wen for discussions.
 We thank \"Omer Aksoy, Arkya Chatterjee, and Xiao-Gang Wen for coordinating submission of their related work \cite{Chatterjee:2024ych} with ours.
+We thank Alison Warman for spotting typos in the 1st arXiv version of this paper.
 LB thanks Niels Bohr International Academy for hospitality, where a part of this work was completed.
 LB is funded as a Royal Society University Research Fellow through grant URF{\textbackslash}R1\textbackslash231467.
 The work of SSN is supported by the UKRI Frontier Research Grant, underwriting the ERC Advanced Grant "Generalized Symmetries in Quantum Field Theory and Quantum Gravity” and the Simons Foundation Collaboration on ``Special Holonomy in Geometry, Analysis, and Physics", Award ID: 724073, Schafer-Nameki.
 The work of AT is funded by Villum Fonden Grant no. VIL60714.